Farama-Foundation/Minigrid/README.md

 ## Usage

-To run the standalone UI application:
+To run the standalone UI application, which allows you to manually control the agent with the arrow keys:

 ```
 ./standalone.py